 The Faculty of Medicine has no separate guide for applicants, because all the necessary information can be found on the website maintained by University of Helsinki Admission Services or on the Studyinfo.fi service, which is also the portal where applicants submit their applications.
 If you have any questions concerning the admission procedure, please contact the University of Helsinki Admission Services.

-MD PhD students will work in research groups for a total of three months for five summers before completing their Licentiate’s degrees in medicine or dentistry.
-During the first two summers, the students will have a unique opportunity to conduct research in three to four different research groups to familiarise themselves with different research settings and topics.
+Students admitted to the study track will work in research groups for five summers before completing their undergraduate degree.
+In the first two summers, students have the unique opportunity to conduct research in one to four research groups to familiarise themselves with a range of research topics and designs.
+After the second summer at the latest, they will embark on research aiming at a doctoral thesis in a Faculty research group.